Holistic Approaches to Chronic Kidney Disease

 Reference: Parenteral administration of FVRCP vaccines induces antibodies

-against feline renal tissues."
+against feline kidney tissues."
 MR Lappin, WA Jensen, R Chandrashekar,

-Chronic renal failure is a common cause of death in cats.
+Chronic kidney failure is a common cause of death in cats.
 Lymphocytic/plasmacytic

 interstitial nephritis is common histopathologically, suggesting